 A Welcome Week of Service

-The Office of Campus Ministry sponsors the Dorothy Day Program for students to take part in a week-long service experience at a Sisters of St. Joseph-sponsored ministry or in a local social service agency.
-All incoming first-year students are welcome to apply and be a part of a legacy of commitment to serving our neighbors with a compassionate heart.
+The Office of Campus Ministry sponsors the Dorothy Day Program for first-year students to participate in a week-long service experience alongside Sisters of St. Joseph and other non-profit personnel at a local social service agency.
+All incoming first-year students are welcome to apply and be a part of a legacy of commitment to serving our dear neighbors.

-The Dorothy Day Service Program is a great opportunity for first-year students to live on campus a week before the beginning of the academic year, meet members of their class and become acquainted with the campus and the college community while serving the needs of the local community.
+The Dorothy Day Service Program is a wonderful opportunity for first-year students to live on campus a week before the beginning of the academic year, meet members of their class, and become acquainted with the campus and the college community while serving the needs of the local community.
+It enables students to acclimate to college, meet staff and faculty, and to meet their classmates.
+The program provides leadership opportunities and builds confidence.

 Who is Dorothy Day?

-The program is named after Dorothy Day, a Catholic woman who cofounded The Catholic Worker.
+The program is named after Dorothy Day (1897-1980), a Catholic woman who cofounded The Catholic Worker.
 Inspired by her faith, Dorothy Day actively served the poor by providing food for the hungry, shelter for the homeless, and hospitality to all.
-Her activism for a just society and dedication to peace continues to inspire and challenge us all to have a “revolution of the heart.”
+Her activism for a more just society and dedication to peace continues to inspire and challenge us all to have a “revolution of the heart.”